roryp/Generative-AI-for-beginners-java/02-SetupDevEnvironment/README.md

 ## Summary

-**Congratulations!** You have successfully:
+Great!
+You now have everything set up:

-- **Created a GitHub Personal Access Token** with proper permissions for AI model access
+- Created a GitHub Personal Access Token with the right permissions for AI model access
-- **Set up your Java development environment** using Codespaces, dev containers, or local installation
+- Got your Java development environment running (whether that's Codespaces, dev containers, or local)
-- **Connected to GitHub Models** using the OpenAI Java SDK for free AI development access
+- Connected to GitHub Models using the OpenAI Java SDK for free AI development
-- **Tested the integration** with a working example application that communicates with AI models
+- Tested it all works with a simple example that talks to AI models

 ## Next Steps